bseltz-cohesity/scripts/powershell/cloneVMProtectionGroup/README.md

 Place all files in a folder together and run the script like so:

-To clone a group to another cluster using the same name:
+To clone a group to another cluster using the same name (and keep the same selections):

 ```powershell
 ./cloneVMProtectionGroup.ps1 -sourceCluster myOldCluster `